locnnil/workshop/docs/how-to/create-ros2-workshop.rst

-This time, the build should be much quicker, although :command:`refresh` rebuilds the workshop from scratch, including any SDK updates.
+This time, the build should be much quicker, although :command:`workshop refresh` rebuilds the workshop from scratch, including any SDK updates.

 The host-mapped contents of the workshop can actually be seen